 Security.org's Privacy Guide:

-Turn on the news and you’ll see countless stories about security breaches, hackings, and general misuse of customer information.
-How well do the following products protect customer data?
-We rated 170 different products and services from the following categories:
+Turn on the news and you’ll see countless stories about security breaches, hackings, and misuse of customer information.
+Is your favorite product putting you at risk?
+We rated 170 different devices and services, including:

 While the criteria for our ratings are different for home and digital security products, across the board, we examined: